juzibot/wechaty-puppet-wxkf/README.md

   ![App-key](./introduction-assets/eng/app-key.jpg)

-  If you are developing Authorize custom apps, you should find these keys in your custom app page.
+  If you are developing Authorize custom app, you should find these keys in your custom app page.

 - Setup callback url.
 You can put this puppet in a server and set the url to this puppet, however that is not recommended.
 In that case you can only manage one Wechat Customer Service account.
 You should setup a service to dispense these messages based on ID.
 You can use this project, [wxkf-manager](https://github.com/juzibot/wxkf-manager), or you can always build your own service.